-The development of the students' language of critical thinking is also demonstrated by comparing the student answer sheets from before and after the learning unit.
-Those obtained from students before the new learning process demonstrate that the basic vocabulary and methods of mathematical thinking already existed.
-The students were able to use the regular methods of approaching a question in probability, using the two-dimensional table and Bayes' formula for conditional probability.
-Similar answer sheets completed by students after undergoing the learning unit demonstrate an extensive addition of verbal explanations to the two dimensional table, evidence of a new richness in the students’ language and of the added value of critical thinking in informing their work in probability and statistics.
-Even without analysing the actual content of what the student has written in the second paper (after the learning unit), the sheer difference in the ratio of words to calculation shows that an additional level of verbal thought has been added to the simple calculation of an answer to the question.
+The development of critical thinking language in the students is also demonstrated by comparing the student answer sheets from before and after the learning unit.
+The basic vocabulary and methods of mathematical thinking were present before the new learning process; the students were able to use the regular methods of approaching a probability problem using a two-dimensional table and Bayes' formula for conditional probability.
+Similar answer sheets completed by students after undergoing the learning unit demonstrate an extensive addition of verbal explanations to the two dimensional table, evidence of a new richness in their language and of the added value of critical thinking in informing their work in probability and statistics.
+Even without analyzing the actual content of what the students wrote in the post-learning unit answer sheet, the sheer difference in the ratio of words to calculations shows that an additional level of verbal thought has been added to the simple calculation of solving a problem.